sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 - `Variant`/[`GlueDynamicValue`](#classes-gluedynamicvalue) if `fieldPath` refers to a composite value;
 - `Variant`/`<some native type>` if `fieldPath` refers to an elementary field;
-- `Variant`/`Empty` if the specified `fieldPath` does not exist;
+- `Variant`/`Empty` if the specified `fieldPath` doesn't exist;

 #### Open

 Opens a Glue42 context.
-If the context does not exist, it is automatically created with an empty data value.
+If the context doesn't exist, it is automatically created with an empty data value.

 *Signature:*